ibistroteam/iBistroHelpDoc/_posts/1000-01-01-how-to-place-an-order.md

 ---
-title: How to place an order
+title: How to Place an Order
 section: Order Management
-index: 3
+index: 2
 ---

 The account overview shows you all the overdue and upcoming transactions for a given account (client, institution, provider...).